spacetelescope/pandokia/doc/source/install.rst

     Get the CGI from  /Users/sienkiew/test_install/python/bin/pdk

-Copy that file into the appropriate place in the DocumentRooot for your web site.
+Copy that file into the appropriate place in the DocumentRooot for your web site, so that your web server can run it as a CGI.
 If your server allows symlinks (Options FollowSymLinks in Apache), you can use a symlink:

 ::